 Peña Negra, Extremadura

-Piornal, Extremadura, Province of Cáceres, Northern Spain
+Location: Piornal, Extremadura, Province of Cáceres, Western Spain

 The spectacular landscapes of Peña Negra in Extremadura harbour Europe’s last truly free ranging horse population.
 These local horses, called Pottoka, are close relatives of the wild horses that once roamed the Iberian peninsula.
 TNF collaborates with ethologist and ‘horse whisperer’ Lucy Rees and the municipality of Piornal to restore the original megafauna and develop ecotourism opportunities in the area.